MarkCondello/dev-notes/WP/rest_api/index.md

     );
 ```

-Then over in our Javascript, we can retieve the `nonce` by referencing `SiteData.nonce` as our value for the header parameter call 'X-WP-Nonce'.
-See the details below:
+Then over in our Javascript, we can retieve the `nonce` by referencing `SiteData.nonce` as our value for the header parameter called 'X-WP-Nonce'.
+See the [documentation here](https://developer.wordpress.org/rest-api/using-the-rest-api/authentication/) and view code example below:
 ```
  deleteNote() {
     const noteId = $(this).data('noteId')